2015 Copa del Rey final

-The 2015 Copa del Rey Final was an association football match on 30 May 2015 to decide the winner of the 2014–15 Copa del Rey, the 113th edition of Spain's premier football cup since its establishment (including two seasons where two rival editions were played).
+The 2015 Copa del Rey final was an association football match on 30 May 2015 to decide the winner of the 2014–15 Copa del Rey, the 113th edition of Spain's premier football cup since its establishment (including two seasons where two rival editions were played).

 It was played between Athletic Bilbao and Barcelona, at the Camp Nou, the latter club's home stadium.
-Barcelona won the match 3–1, achieving their record 27th title in the competition.
+Barcelona won the match 3–1, achieving their record-extending 27th title in the competition.
 Lionel Messi and Neymar gave Barcelona a 2–0 lead at half time.
 Although Athletic replied with a goal by Iñaki Williams, Messi scored another goal late on to confirm his team's victory and was named man of the match.
-This was the second part of Barcelona's treble, with the team going on to win the 2015 UEFA Champions League Final a week later.
+This was the second part of Barcelona's treble, with the team going on to win the 2015 UEFA Champions League final a week later.

 Messi's first goal, in which he ran past a number of opponents, was the runner-up in the FIFA Puskás Award for the year's best goal.
 Neymar was criticised for his showboating in the final minutes of the match, with Barcelona manager Luis Enrique excusing his Brazilian striker for cultural reasons.
 Both teams and the Royal Spanish Football Federation were given fines by the nation's government for security breaches and allowing separatist demonstrations at the match.
 As Barcelona won the 2014–15 La Liga, Athletic qualified automatically as the cup representative in the 2015 Supercopa de España.